Become a Volunteer

 We simply couldn’t do what we do without the incredible support and commitment of our volunteers!

-As a Home Support Volunteer you will be providing emotional support and practical help to people in our community who are living with a life-limiting illness.
+As a Volunteer Visitor, you’ll be providing emotional support and practical help to people in our community who are living with a life-limiting illness.
 You will meet and support people from all walks of life, each with their own unique story to share.
 Our volunteers frequently express what a humbling and meaningful experience it is to be alongside someone at such a difficult time in their lives.
-We will provide you with full training, and all the support you need to succeed in your role.
+We will provide you with full training, and all the support you need to succeed in your role!

-If you want to be part of an amazing team making a meaningful difference to people’s lives, learn new skills, meet interesting people and make new friends we’d love to hear from you!
+If you want to be part of an amazing team and make a meaningful difference to people’s lives, learn new skills, meet interesting people and make new friends, we’d love to hear from you!

 What is the role of a Brigitte Trust volunteer?

-When cancer or any life-threatening illness is diagnosed, a Brigitte Trust volunteer offers emotional support and practical help at home.
-You will visit the same client each week and give your time to listen, as well as practical tasks like transport and shopping trips, even going for a drive and sharing a cup of tea.
+When any life-threatening illness is diagnosed, a Brigitte Trust volunteer offers emotional support and practical help at home.
+You will visit the same client each week and give your time to listen, as well as helping with practical tasks such as transport and shopping trips, and even going for a drive and sharing coffee and cake.

 Offering this time to listen can be the greatest support of all at a time of anxiety and change.